BiomasBR/prodes-pantanal/README.md

 <img src="./inst/extdata/sticker/biomasbr_logo.jpeg" alt="BiomasBR logo" align="right" height="150" width="150"/>

-This repository brings together reproducible experiments and processing pipelines from the PRODES Pantanal project.
-Its purpose is to clearly and systematically document the adopted workflows, providing references for experimentation, validation, and methodological improvements, while supporting reproducibility and the continuous evolution of the project's analyses.
+This repository brings together reproducible experiments and processing pipelines from the PRODES-Pantanal project, developed using the SITS package.
+Its purpose is to clearly and systematically document the adopted workflows, providing references for experimentation, validation, and methodological improvements, while supporting reproducibility and the continuous evolution of project's analyses.

-The repository includes geospatial processing routines, remote sensing experiments, segmentation and classification workflows, and supporting resources used throughout the monitoring activities of the Pantanal biome.

 # Getting started